-US naval vessels and aircraft use Djibouti's facilities, and the two countries perform joint military exercises.
+US naval vessels and aircraft used Djibouti's facilities, and the 2 countries perform joint military exercises.
 US military and economic aid was $7 million in 2000.
 This included $2.7 million in emergency food aid, $2 million to start a humanitarian demining program, and $100,000 for self-help, democracy and human rights.
-The country retains close relations with France and other Western nations as well as with Islamic states.
+The country retained close relations with France and other Western nations, as well as with Islamic states.
 In addition to the US precense, Djibouti was also home to France's largest foreign military base as of 2002.
 Djibouti was host to several thousand French military personnel, including the 13e Démi-Brigade de la Légion Étrangère (13e DBLE - 13th Half-Brigade of the Foreign Legion).

 From 1991 to 2000, the Djiboutian government fought a civil war against Afar rebels of the FRUD (Front for the Restoration of the Democratic Unity).
 In 1996 and 1997, Yemen expressed an interest to improve relationships with the United States.
 The Navy was looking for another port at that time, partially because of the unsatisfactory conditions that existed in Djibouti.
 The US Navy had been in Djibouti for refueling, and was interested in terminating that contract because at that time in Djibouti the threat conditions were far worse.
 The port was extremely busy, with many small boats, and the conditions ashore and in the government were not satisfactory.
 Peace treaties were signed with different factions of the FRUD in 1994 and February 2000, bringing an end to the guerilla war.

-According to a late November VOA news report, about 450 Army troops plus 50 civilian defense workers were reportedly operating a forward staging base for soldiers and military equipment heading to Kuwait in support of Operation "Desert Spring".
-This task had previously been carried out in Kuwait, but Djibouti had become the site of choice, as a result of the training opportunities it provides to the Army's combat service support personnel and in moving troops and equipment into potential battle zones using both naval and aerial routes.
-According to the news report, an estimated two brigades worth of equipment and troops had moved through Djibouti, with half of it transiting to Kuwait and the other half transiting back to the United States.
+According to a November 2002 VOA news report, about 450 Army troops plus 50 civilian defense workers were reportedly operating a forward staging base for soldiers and military equipment heading to Kuwait in support of Operation Desert Spring.
+This task had previously been carried out in Kuwait, but Djibouti had become the site of choice, as a result of the training opportunities it provided to the Army's combat service support personnel and in moving troops and equipment into potential battle zones using both naval and aerial routes.
+According to the news report, an estimated 2 brigades worth of equipment and troops had moved through Djibouti, with half of it transiting to Kuwait and the other half transiting back to the United States.